 The time and energy the nomads invest in obtaining, training and caring for their eagles is substantial – comparable, the nomads say, to raising a child.
 At first I wondered why, given the nomads already have an exhausting workload.
 When I asked one of the hunters I stayed with about this, he described his passion to hunt with his eagle as an addiction.
 Another referred to it as an obsession.

 All of us have had at least some close interactions with a wild animal – be it simply a chickadee coming to eat seeds out of our hand at the bird feeder.
 No matter how brief or infrequent the incident, the moment usually leaves an indelible feeling of wanting more.
 I tried to compare those fleeting feelings with those of my eagle hunting friends.
 I tried to imagine having a huge apex predator, coming and landing on my arm when I called.
 And then, at a time and place of my choosing, sending it off into the wild to do my bidding.

 It’s evident that this unusual bond between man and eagle goes well beyond facilitating a hunt for wild game (if the goal was hunting efficiency, they would simply use scoped rifles).
 This was conveyed to me by another nomad when he said it didn’t matter to him if a hunt was successful or not, he just cherished the time spent in the company of his eagle.

 Governor General Literary Award nominee, Allen Smutylo, documents his Mongolian experiences in his new book; The Mongolian Chronicles – A Story of Eagles, Demons and Empires. www.allensmutylo.com

-Images by Allen Smutylo
+Images and words by Allen Smutylo